Two-Play/Crafty-Discord-bot/README.md

 ## Introduction

+> [!WARNING] This project is still in development and is not yet ready for production use.
+Please use it at your own risk.

 This is a Discord bot that is designed to control the Crafty-Controller-4 server.
 This is useful if friends want to start a server and you want to control it from Discord.
 The bot is written in Python and uses the Discord.py library to interact with the Discord API.